Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

 **Puyo Pop Fever Re:Chained** is a modified version of the Puyo Puyo Fever DX (Chinese ForceGen Version) mobile game with many features, major improvements, and implementations.
 This mod will give you a *Puyo Puyo Fever 2*-like experience with the original Puyo Puyo Fever storylines.

 This mod includes 2 versions, the **FULL** version and the low-end or stripped down version called the **LITE** version.
-The Full version bundled with 2 variants with the audio type, WAV and AMR.
-The AMR variant supports for most devices, but it has lower-quality SFX, while the WAV variant supports for some devices with higher-quality SFX (11025 Hz) and lower latency (Depends on the phone's CPU).
+The FULL version bundled with 2 variants with the SFX audio type, `WAV` and `AMR`.
+The `AMR` variant supports for most devices, but it has lower-quality SFX, while the `WAV` variant supports for some devices with higher-quality SFX (11025 Hz) and lower latency (Depends on the phone's CPU).

 ## ![Features and Improvements](https://user-images.githubusercontent.com/117650736/204738220-9d333d89-8b30-40aa-b98a-7c4a4777f716.png)
 ![PuyoFever_ReChained_Ver_2 00_Final_Screenshots](https://user-images.githubusercontent.com/117650736/201877391-5364ce52-541b-4980-b00f-3efdc0d78e52.png)